mushfiq56/oop/final-poly.md

 Only the last method is retained; the earlier one is overridden.

-### ✅ Duck Typing

 **7. Explain how duck typing can lead to more flexible code.**

-Code focuses on behavior, not type—any object that implements required methods will work.
+✅ Code focuses on behavior, not type—any object that implements required methods will work.

 <details>
-<summary>🔍Duck Typing with Example</summary>
+<summary>❓ Duck Typing with Example</summary>

 The concept of **duck typing** in Python is captured by the phrase:

 > **"If it walks like a duck and quacks like a duck, it's a duck."**

----

-### ✅ Why Your Example Is Duck Typing:

 ```python
 class Bird: